 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Low risk of violent crime (armed robbery, home invasion, sexual assault, carjacking, and murder) and risk of petty crime exist in cities throughout the country.
+Low risk of violent crime (armed robbery and sexual assault) and moderate risk of petty crime exist in cities throughout the country, especially in crowded areas, on or near public transportation, and in Christmas markets.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted (including in Christmas markets).